German bond yields rise as China's decline firms stimulus bets

 A survey on Tuesday showed that the mood among German analysts and investors darkened in January as worries about China and other emerging markets continued to hit Europe's largest economy.

-"While there's been a bit of a bounce back in risk appetite and oil prices, it's premature to suggest the worst is over," said Nick Stamenkovic, a bond strategist at RIA Capital Markets.

-"Consequently the correction we've seen in core government bond markets is likely to be short-lived until we see signs that oil prices have stabilized and central banks are taking more decisive action to support their economies."
+"We've had a number of days of very poor risk appetite and now that is rebounding, so the market is taking profits on strong bond gains since the start of the year," Mizuho strategist Peter Chatwell said.

-German 10-year bond yields, viewed as a safer haven in times of market turmoil, rose 1.5 basis points (bps) to 0.485 percent , but off the day's high just above 0.50 percent.
+German 10-year bond yields, viewed as a safer haven in times of market turmoil, rose 2.5 basis points (bps) to 0.49 percent , while yields were slightly higher across the euro zone.

-Euro zone stocks were up 1.3 percent, tracking an earlier rise across Asian shares.
+Euro zone stocks rallied more than 2 percent, tracking an earlier rise across Asian shares.

 ECB policymaker Ilmars Rimsevics said on Monday that Europe was too relaxed about the prospect of contagion from China.